neimaNasir/NeimaNasir/README.md

 # Hi, I'm Neima Nasir! 👋

-## 🚀 Aspiring Data Analyst, ML, and Data Engineer
+## 🚀 Data Analyst, ML, and Data Engineer

-An aspiring Junior Data Analyst and Data Engineer with a background in Computer Science, passionate about leveraging cutting-edge technologies to extract actionable insights.
+Junior Data Analyst and Data Engineer with a background in Computer Science, passionate about leveraging cutting-edge technologies to extract actionable insights.
 Proficient in transforming data, merging datasets, and conducting exploratory data analysis.
 Skilled in cloud computing and data visualization, I excel at solving complex problems and collaborating with teams to deliver impactful solutions.

 ---